 - (1) The term of Class I directors expired at our 2018 annual meeting, the term of Class II directors expired at our 2016 annual meeting, and the term of Class III directors expired at our 2017 annual meeting.
-Andrew Glashow serves as the sole member of Class I, Frank Koretsky serves as the sole member of Class III and Jeffrey Binder serves as the sole member of Class III.
+Andrew Glashow serves as the sole member of Class I, Frank Koretsky serves as the sole member of Class II and Jeffrey Binder serves as the sole member of Class III.
 We did not hold a 2015, 2016, 2017 or 2018 annual meeting due to our desire to conserve cash and focus on financing the Company.
 As a result, all of our directors are continuing to serve as directors because their successors have not been elected.
 We anticipate that we will hold an annual meeting during 2019 to elect directors. - (2) Messrs.
-Binder, Glashow and Tarantino work full time for the Company and Messrs.
+Binder and Glashow work full time for the Company.
+Mr. Carlson works full time for Alternative Solutions and the Company and Messrs.
 Sillitoe and Decatur work full time for CLS Nevada, Inc. Each is an employee of the Company or one of its subsidiaries.
 Messrs.
-Binder, Glashow, Sillitoe and Decatur have entered into employment agreements with the Company or one of its subsidiaries.
+Binder, Glashow, Carlson, Sillitoe and Decatur have entered into employment agreements with the Company or one of its subsidiaries.
 Mr. Koretsky devotes time to the Company solely as a director and is not an employee nor and independent contractor of the Company.

-We are not currently listed on any national securities exchange or quoted on an inter-dealer quotation system that has a requirement that certain of the members of the Board of Directors be independent.
+We are not currently listed on any U.S. national securities exchange or quoted on an inter-dealer quotation system that has a requirement that certain of the members of the Board of Directors be independent.
 In evaluating the independence of its members and the composition of its planned committees, the Board of Directors utilizes the definition of "independence" developed by the Nasdaq Stock Market and in SEC rules, including the rules relating to the independence standards of audit committee members and the non-employee director definition of Rule 16b-3 promulgated under the Exchange Act.
 The Board of Directors has determined that none of its current members is independent.